Reinvention

 4. Public Accountability

 This is the part most people skip because it requires vulnerability.
 Tell someone.
 Better yet, tell a lot of people.
 Write it down publicly.
 Sign up for a race.
 Book the mountain.
-The executive athletes I respect most are the ones who are willing to be seen in the process of getting better, not just after the fact.
+The executive athletes I respect most are willing to be seen in the process of getting better, not just after the fact.
 This platform exists, in part, because I'm tired of waiting until I've "arrived" to talk about the journey.

 What the Boardroom Gets Wrong About Reinvention